 - 2.2.1.
-We have taken the strategic decision to repurpose our Stockton-based Queen's Campus, and are in the process of relocating programme delivery at our main Durham City Campus.
-This is enabling us to consolidate teaching and support services, improving the effectiveness and critical mass of both, with the aim of enhancing both the student experience and student outcomes. - 2.2.2.
-This decision means that we are overseeing a phased relocation to Durham City of 1,900 students.
+We have taken the strategic decision to repurpose our Stockton-based Queen's Campus, and consequently relocated programme delivery at our main Durham City Campus.
+This enabled us to consolidate teaching and support services, improving the effectiveness and critical mass of both, with the aim of enhancing both the student experience and student outcomes. - 2.2.2.
+This decision means that we oversaw a phased relocation to Durham City of 1,900 students.
 Students previously based at Queen's Campus were more likely to be classified within widening participation categories (e.g. LPN, Acorn, SEC); analysis of hardship grants and loans indicated that students at Queen's Campus were not disproportionately represented in terms of the number of awards made.
 These factors were explicitly considered when developing plans for compensation and support, as were individual student circumstances (for example, students who had caring responsibilities).